 - Executive Treatment.
 Professionals in highly demanding careers may opt for executive treatment facilities, which provide similar care to luxury treatment centers but allow time for working and, in some cases, even traveling (for work purposes) if necessary.

 - Partial Hospitalization.
-Many people transition from inpatient treatment to partial hospitalization, a type of highly structured and therapeutically intensive outpatient program.
+Many people transition from inpatient treatment to a partial hospitalization program—a type of highly structured and therapeutically intensive outpatient program.
 You live at home but attend treatment most days of the week for several hours per day.
 Some facilities offer weekend or evening treatment as well.

 - Intensive Outpatient.
 This form of outpatient treatment mainly offers individual and group counseling services.
 You live at home but attend treatment between 10-12 hours per week.
 Services are often available throughout the day or evening, and even on weekends, in some cases.

-- Standard Outpatient.
+- Standard Outpatient Treatment.
 You attend regularly scheduled group therapy and individual counseling sessions one or two days or evenings per week.
-This form of treatment may be beneficial for long-term maintenance of sobriety following completion of more intensive treatment programs, and may continue for years, if desired.
+This form of treatment may be beneficial for the long-term maintenance of sobriety following the completion of more intensive treatment programs, and may continue for years, if desired.

 - Gender-Specific Treatment.
 Gender-specific treatment can be a beneficial recovery option for those who prefer to focus on treatment without the distraction of the opposite sex.

-- Veteran Treatment.
-Addressing the unique psychosocial needs of those who have served in the armed forces, veteran treatment provides a range of services, including addiction treatment, vocational rehabilitation, and treatment for any co-occurring mental or physical health concerns.
+- Veterans’ Treatment.
+Addressing the unique psychosocial needs of those who have served in the armed forces, veterans’ treatment provides a range of services, including addiction treatment, vocational rehabilitation, and treatment for any co-occurring mental or physical health concerns.

-The specific types of therapy you may receive can vary based on the substance you use.
-Generally speaking, though, the type of therapy you might receive includes:
+The specific types of addiction therapy you might receive can vary based on the substance you use.
+The therapy you participate in may include:

 - Medication-Assisted Treatment (MAT).
-In certain cases, you may receive specific medications to help you wean off the drug.
+In certain cases, you may receive specific medications to help you wean off a drug.
 Additional pharmaceutical intervention may be helpful in addressing any co-occurring mental or physical ailments.

 - Group Counseling.
 A counselor leads a group of others in recovery.
 You gain support and learn from others who have been in your shoes.